 One downside of living in Rich Hill, however, is that residents on average have to contend with a long commute, spending on average 30.28 minutes every day commuting to work.

-As is often the case in a small city, Rich Hill doesn't have a public transportation system that people use for their commute.
+Rich Hill is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Rich Hill has a very low overall level of education: only 6.74% of people over 25 hold a 4-year college degree or higher.
+The citizens of Rich Hill have a very low rate of college education: just 6.74% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Rich Hill in 2022 was $18,079, which is low income relative to Missouri and the nation.
 This equates to an annual income of $72,316 for a family of four.
 Rich Hill also has one of the higher rates of people living in poverty in the nation, with 34.54% of its population below the federal poverty line.